 “Man is by nature a social animal”, said Aristotle, and that remains as true as ever.
 We text, tweet and message each other – and some even employ smart assistants such as Amazon Echo or Google Home to help streamline their communication.

-These new headphones have a dedicated button to activate Google Assistant, which lets you play music, answer questions and read your smartphone’s notifications.
+These new headphones have a dedicated button to activate Google Assistant, which will, at your behest, play music, answer trivia questions and read to you your smartphone notifications.

-Add that to the QC35 IIs’ great audio quality and noise-cancelling capabilities, and you have a pair of cans that will make their owner more connected.
+Add that to the QC35 IIs’ great audio quality and noise-cancelling capabilities, and you have a pair of cans with very widespread appeal.

 Mainly found in Android smartphones, Assistant is Google’s equivalent of Apple’s Siri or Amazon’s Alexa.